dkallen78/Mathemagicus-Version-2.0/README.md

 I have the first page of the monster portion of the book that I will work on later because I have real work to do now (sob).

+### Update 2 (after midnight)

+I have improved the functionality of the monster pages.
+I can now dynamically generate a table of monsters based on which monsters I've caught.
+I had originally intended to make four seperate pages for each operation but that would have been too easy/more work.
+I decided instead to make one function do the work of all four.

-### Up next: completing the monster pages of the book, adding save and continue functionality, adding number sequences to potential boss attacks
+### Up next: completing the monster pages of the book, making the book prettier, adding save and continue functionality, adding number sequences to potential boss attacks

-The monster pages will function pretty much like the spell pages, they'll just show the image of the monster and give some basic stats about it.
+Now that I can generate a list of monsters that the player has encountered, I want to have the monster names on that list be clickable so players can see the monsters and see their stats.
+I also need to figure out the next and previous page button onclick functions.

+To make the book look nicer I want to add a title page and make a nice table of contents.
+I know it's fluff, but it's the icing on the cupcake, and part of the reason I hope students will want to play this.

 After I get that working I'll put all the new code into the original file and start working on save/continue functionality.